Podcast: Download

 If you’d like some help with this piece of the puzzle, check out:

-Three: Do Some Language Learning
+Three: Engage in Regular Language Learning Activities

 Another reason you might suffer cognitive decline stems from not taking on enough challenges that create mental stimulation.